GenesisVision/android-client/apiClient/docs/ManagerApi.md

 <a name="v10ManagerFundsGet"></a>
 # **v10ManagerFundsGet**
-> ManagerFunds v10ManagerFundsGet(authorization, sorting, from, to, pointsCount, skip, take)
+> FundsList v10ManagerFundsGet(authorization, sorting, from, to, chartPointsCount, currencySecondary, skip, take)

 Manager funds